Bhekisile/To-do-list/README.md

 ### Key Features <a name="key-features"></a>

-- User can add tasks to a list
+- Add, edit, delete functionality
 - Each task is rendered dynamically on page load

 <p align="right">(<a href="#readme-top">back to top</a>)</p>